Tigers vs. Guardians Player Props Betting Odds

 - RBI Prop: Over/Under 0.5 (Over Odds: +210)

-- Spencer Torkelson has put up 27 hits with six doubles, three home runs and nine walks.
-He has driven in 16 runs with one stolen base.
+- Riley Greene has 36 hits with three doubles, two triples, three home runs and 10 walks.
+He has driven in 14 runs with four stolen bases.

 |Opponent